- Learning Centre

 It is every lawyer’s professional responsibility to act when they are concerned that another lawyer is suffering from a mental health concern – for the sake of that lawyer, the public and the profession.

-To assist you in formalizing your own contingency plan, view our contingency planning handbook When Bad Things Happen to Good Lawyers.
+To assist you in formalizing your own contingency plan, view our Business Continuity and Succession Planning Guide and Checklist.
 Do not wait until it is too late.
 It is important to recognize that we are all susceptible to concerns about our physical or mental health (and other potential incapacities) and to plan accordingly, just in case.

 If you suspect a colleague is experiencing a mental health concern but are unsure of next steps, seek assistance from the Law Society’s Practice Advisors.
 Your conversations with them are confidential and they can help you decide whether to report your concern.
 If you are required to report another lawyer to the Law Society, you must contact our Intake team to initiate an investigation.
 You may speak with our conduct counsel about whether your ongoing involvement in the complaint will be required.